Hussam-22/site.astro-menu/src/content/features/self-order.md

 Astro-Menu's "Self Order" feature revolutionizes the dining experience by empowering customers to place orders directly from their smartphones.
 No more waiting for a server—guests can browse the menu, customize their selections, and order at their own pace with just a few taps.
 This seamless, contactless ordering process enhances convenience, reduces wait times, and ensures order accuracy, providing a modern and efficient dining experience for all.

-> Incorporating the "Self Order" feature positions the restaurant as modern and innovative
+> <p class='text-primary'>Incorporating the "Self Order" feature positions the restaurant as modern and innovative</p>

 <hr />